dapr/docs/howto/deploy-k8s-prod/README.md

 dapr-sentry            dapr-system    True     Running  0.9.0    12s  2020-07-24 15:38.15
 ```

 *Note: If new fields have been added to the target Helm Chart being upgraded to, the `helm upgrade` command will fail.
-If that happens, you will need to find which new fields have been added in the new chart and add them as parameters to the upgrade command, for example: `--set <field-name>=<value>`.*
+If that happens, you need to find which new fields have been added in the new chart and add them as parameters to the upgrade command, for example: `--set <field-name>=<value>`.*

 #### Updating the data plane (sidecars)